Jupita-io/kotlin/README.md

 val agent = Agent.Builder(applicationContext, token, agent_id).build()
 ```

-The builder constructs with the context of the application, token, and the agentID.
+The builder constructs with the context of the application, token, and the agent_id.
 This is needed for building the volley request queue.

 The built agent can now be used to call dump, rating and feed methods asynchronously.